-CREDIT/CONTACT HOURS: 6 hours/week
+CREDIT/CONTACT HOURS: 5 credits / 6 hours per week

 DELIVERY MODE(S): This course will be delivered through lectures, in-class group discussions and written responses, and oral presentations.
 The course is designed to allow students to develop and to utilize academic communication skills.